meghprkh/oldblog/source/_posts/Handling-joysticks-and-gamepads-in-linux.md

 As we want it to be device independent, we use the `GINT16_TO_LE` helper from glib to convert a 16 bit number to little endian.

-But to convert this to string we convert it to its hexa-decimal equivalent using the following simple code:
+But to convert this to string we convert it to its hexadecimal equivalent using the following simple code:

 ```c
 void guid_to_string(guint16 * guid, char * guidstr) {